Xabaril/Esquio/ROADMAP.md

     - Write permission ( can write on database ).
     - Management permission ( can generate apikeys and add new user permissions. ).

+## Esquio 1.0.1 released on 2019, October 2

+- Esquio 1.0.1
+    - Fixing bug on FromToToggle when use one digit on month, day or hour.

 ## Esquio 1.0 released on 2019, September 24

 - Esquio 1.0